 - Diamond blades: has a diamond coating on the edge of the blade

-- Parallel arm variations: has two parallel arms and a motor attached at their back.
+- Parallel arm variations: have two parallel arms and a motor attached at their back.

-- The c-arm variations: the arms have a c shape and the blade is attached and the end of the c.
+- The c-arm variations: the arms have a c shape, the blade is attached, and the end of the c.

 - The parallel link variation: it is the modern version.
 They have parallel rods where arms reside at the end.
-The arms are powered by motor to push the blade up and down.
+A motor powers the arms to push the blade up and down.